 Click or tap on any heading to expand the topic:

-The Mayerson Service Learning Program (MSLP) reduces barriers to quality service and service-learning in local high schools.
-The Foundation has operated the program since 1994, provided funding, training and technical support to local high schools through a consultative process for improving and growing the service-learning experiences of high school students.
+The Mayerson Foundation operated the Mayerson Service Learning Program (MSLP) from 1994-2018 to reduce barriers to quality service and service-learning in local high schools.
+Funding, training, and technical support to local high schools was offered for free through a consultative process for improving and growing the service-learning experiences of high school students.

 The Mayerson Student Philanthropy Program empowers Northern Kentucky University faculty and students to connect their academic curriculum to community through a philanthropic process of exploring, assessing, and funding nonprofits through grant giving.

 The Mayerson Foundation Student Philanthropy Program was ideated in partnership with NKU and the Foundation has continued to provide annual support to the program to help with administrative expenses, faculty training and program evaluation.

 The seed for the Mayerson Student Philanthropy Project was planted in 1999 during a conversation between Dr. Neal Mayerson, Mayerson Foundation President, and Dr. James C. Votruba, Former Northern Kentucky University President.
 Both men shared a passion for finding ways to foster civic responsibility and engagement among college students.
 At that time the two agreed to partner on the development and implementation of a new concept - a program integrating philanthropy into the college curriculum - with the hope of advancing the development of competent student-citizens who seek to play vital roles in their community and who are committed to the pursuit of the common good.

 Give Back Cincinnati aims to enhance our communities through engaging young volunteers and developing leaders by providing unique community engagement opportunities.